 Requirements for the M.A. in Linguistics

 All students take LNGS 7010 (Linguistic Theory and Analysis).
-They also take one course in historical linguistics, such as ANTH 7480 (Language and Prehistory) or CLAS 5300 (Introduction to Indo-European Linguistics).
+They also take one course in historical linguistics, such as LNGS 7020 (Comparative-Historical Linguistics), ANTH 5425 (Language Contact), ANTH 7480 (Language and Prehistory), CLAS 5300 (Introduction to Indo-European Linguistics), or others as listed on the Linguistics Courses webpage.
 They must also take at least one linguistics course that focuses on the structure of a language or group of languages.
-Courses fulfilling this requirement include ANTH 5401 (Linguistic Field Methods), ANTH 7450 (Native American Languages), and LING 7400 (Structure of English).
-The final requirement is a course in theoretical linguistics, either a survey course comparing various theoretical approaches to language such as ANTH 7420 (Theories of Language), or a course focusing on one of the subfields of linguistics such as phonology or morphology.
+Courses fulfilling this requirement include ANTH 5401 (Linguistic Field Methods), ANTH 7450 (Native American Languages), LING 7400 (Structure of English), and a number of Topics classes offered as indicated on the Linguistics Courses webpage.
+The final requirement is a course in Theoretical linguistics, either a survey course comparing various theoretical approaches to language such as ANTH 7420 (Theories of Language), or a course focusing on one of the subfields of linguistics such as LNGS 5060 (Syntax), LING 5410 (Phonology), LING 5440 (Morphology), and other courses as indicated on the Linguistics Courses webpage.
 The required courses count for 12 of the 30 credits needed for the degree.

 The remaining courses, making up the remaining 18 credits, are Linguistics electives in related fields (e.g., psychology, anthropology, philosophy, Romance linguistics, etc.) These are selected in consultation with the advisor.
 Each student must also take a comprehensive examination, the exact form of which is determined by the Committee on General Linguistics.